Road Traffic Accidents

 - Take photos of all the details of the accident, such as the position of the cars, the injuries, etc. These will be useful in the future if you need to prove who is at fault.

 All accidents should be reported to the insurance companies within 24 hours or by the next working day.
 Insurance companies have their own 24-hour hotlines.
 They may advise you to bring your vehicle to an approved reporting centre or workshop.
 You are also advised to call for a tow truck service if necessary.
-If you decide to resolve the matter independently with the other party without informing your insurance company, be aware that the insurance company has the right to reject your claim or to claim from you if any third-party subsequently claims against you.
+If you decide to resolve the matter with the other party independently without informing your insurance company, be aware that the insurance company may have the the right to reject your claim or to claim from you if any third-party subsequently claims against you.

 You should make a police report when the accident involves a government vehicle, damage to government property, a foreign vehicle, a pedestrian or cyclist, a hit-and-run case, or an injury requiring hospitalisation or medical leave of 3 days or more.
 In any case, a police report can serve as an official written record of the accident.

-For repair and claiming of damages, each insurance company has its own process.
+For claiming of damages and/or repair, each insurance company has its own process.
 To claim from your own insurance company, you simply have to follow their instructions on where to assess the damage and repair the car.

 In the case of a hit-and-run incident, you can claim from the Motor Insurance Bureau (MIB).